 Understanding your tolerance for risk helps you decide how to invest and lets you sleep well at night.
-To explore your investment risk tolerance, use the Rutgers University Cooperative Extension investment risk questionnaire.
+To explore your investment risk tolerance, use a risk assessment quiz — you can find free ones online.

 The proportion of your savings that you put in stocks is up to you and your comfort level with risk.
 Not everyone uses the formulas above.
 They’re just a place to start.
 For some investors, putting half or more of your savings in stocks feels too risky.
 If that’s you, don’t do it.

-Step 3: Listen to Warren Buffett and pick a stock fund
+Step 3: Listen to Warren Buffett — pick a stock fund

-Many investors prefer a simple way to invest: They buy shares of index funds, which are often managed by computers.
-These mimic the performance of a particular group of stocks or bonds.
+Many investors prefer a simple way to invest: They buy shares of index funds.
+Managed by computer, these mimic the performance of a particular group of stocks or bonds.
 The Vanguard 500 Index Fund, for example, mimics the performance of Standard & Poor’s 500 stock index.

-Index funds are cheaper to own than managed funds, which are managed by human experts.
+Index funds are cheaper compared with managed funds (which are managed by human experts).
 Even better, the track record of index funds is often at least as good as the performance of actively managed funds.